-In the related field of psychiatry, research shows that service and therapy dogs can even sniff out mood changes to help people with severe psychiatric issues such as depression, anxiety, schizophrenia, autism or post-traumatic stress disorder.
+In the related field of psychiatry, research shows that service and therapy dogs can even sniff out mood changes to help people.
+Those with severe psychiatric issues such as depression, anxiety, schizophrenia, autism or post-traumatic stress disorder.

 A fascinating tale of noses

 All of this interest in harnessing the potential of the canine nose began, of course, when people figured out that dogs could sniff out dangers such as bombs or drugs.
 And could even track down and rescue people trapped underneath snowbanks after an avalanche.

 In one 2016 medical trial, dogs were presented with the urine of 34 thyroid cancer patients.
 A former search-and-rescue German Shepherd dog named Frankie correctly identified thyroid cancer in 30 out of the 34 samples with a simple sniff.
 In another similar trial, a Belgian Malinois dog correctly identified prostate cancer in 30 out of 33 urine samples from prostate cancer patients just by sniffing their urine.

 Can Dogs Sense Early Pregnancy?

 It is great that dogs can smell cancer, but can dogs possibly scent out pregnancy as well?
 To hear today’s researchers tell it, the short answer to the question “do dogs know when you’re pregnant” is yes.
 What is even more interesting, however, is how dogs can sense pregnancy in humans.
 How do they do it, precisely?